toralf/torutils/README.md

 [6th](./doc/network-metric-Nov-6th.svg) and [7th](./doc/network-metric-Nov-7th.svg) of Nov
 show the results for few DDoS attacks over 3 days.
 A there was a more heavier attack from [12th](./doc/network-metric-Nov-12th.svg) of Nov.
-IN the meanwhile, a periodic drop down of the socket count, vanishing over time as seen at [5th](./doc/network-metric-Dec-05th.svg) of Dec, were measured too.
+3 weeks later a periodic drop down of the socket count metric, vanishing over time as seen at [5th](./doc/network-metric-Dec-05th.svg) of Dec, was observed.

+All metrics come from [these](https://metrics.torproject.org/rs.html#search/65.21.94.13) 2 relays.

 ¹Discussion was started in [40636](https://gitlab.torproject.org/tpo/core/tor/-/issues/40636) and continued in [40093](https://gitlab.torproject.org/tpo/community/support/-/issues/40093#note_2841393)